diegodiasm/arduino-home/README.md

 # arduino-home
-Automation for turning on/off home appliances using webapp
+Automation for turning on/off home appliances using webapp (feature)